Csaba Erdelyi

 As a soloist, Erdélyi has recorded for Concordance, Decca, Hungaroton, Lyrita, Nimbus and Philips records.
 He has played viola concertos in the Royal Festival Hall and BBC Promenade Concerts, as well as major international music festivals.
 He was the viola soloist in the film score of Amadeus.

 For over 20 years Professor Erdélyi researched the original manuscript of the Bartók Viola Concerto, the composer’s last work left in draft.
 In consultation with renowned Bartók scholars he restored and orchestrated the work in the most authentic manner.
-Both Erdélyi’s edition, published by promethean-editions.com, and his world premiere CD with the New Zealand Symphony available from concordance.co.nz have received world-wide professional acclaim.
+Both Erdélyi’s edition, published by promethean-editions.com, and his world premiere CD with the New Zealand Symphony have received world-wide professional acclaim, now available to listen to at https://www.youtube.com/watch?v=vtHzK1B25Ws.

 Sponsored by JoLee Wennersten